2026-06-14

 Why Seomyeon works well for foreigners

-Seomyeon is Busan's transport hub and has a very high concentration of salons, which makes it the easiest area for foreigners to reach.
-It sits where Subway Line 1 and Line 2 cross, so you can get there in a single ride from Haeundae, Gwangalli, or Nampo-dong, and the alleys around the station exits are packed with salons to compare.
-Because it serves mostly local customers rather than tourists, prices tend to follow normal local rates rather than inflated tourist pricing.
+Seomyeon is Busan's transport hub with a high concentration of salons, which makes it easy for foreigners to reach.
+It sits where Line 1 and Line 2 cross, so you can get there in one ride from Haeundae, Gwangalli, or Nampo-dong, and the alleys around the station exits are packed with salons to compare.
+Because it serves mostly locals rather than tourists, prices tend to follow normal local rates instead of inflated tourist pricing.

 How to book, and why booking beats walking in

-Where possible, book ahead rather than walking in.
-A cut takes 30 to 60 minutes, but a perm or color can run two to three hours, so if you just walk in you may face a long wait or be turned away because there isn't enough time left in the day.
-There are roughly three ways to book.
-First, through Korean platforms like Naver Booking or a salon's KakaoTalk channel.
-Second, by sending a direct message on Instagram to a specific stylist.
-Third, by phone.
+A cut takes 30 to 60 minutes, but a perm or color can run two to three hours, so if you walk in you may face a long wait or be turned away because there isn't enough time left in the day.
+That is why booking ahead is best.
+There are three ways to do it.
+Book through Naver Booking or a salon's KakaoTalk channel the way locals do, send a direct message to a stylist on Instagram, or call.
 For foreigners, a chat based method is usually easiest because you can run it through a translation app at your own pace.

 Communicating in English: one photo beats ten sentences

 In a Korean salon, the most reliable way for a foreign customer to get their point across is with photos.
 Show two or three pictures of the result you want plus one picture of a style you want to avoid, and the stylist can lock in the length, curl strength, and tone precisely.
 Words alone leave room for interpretation, but a photo rarely does.
-Use a translation app (Papago or Google Translate) as backup when you fine tune the details.
-More salons now have staff who speak basic English, but for anything complex it is safest to combine photos with a translation app. 😊
+Use a translation app like Papago or Google Translate as backup when you fine tune the details.
+More salons now offer service in English, but for anything complex it is safest to combine photos with a translation app. 😊

 Useful perm, cut, and color phrases in English and Korean